Skip to Main Content

 How to adapt an OER

-For instructions on adapting an OER, see the Adaptation Guide produced by BCcampus OpenEd:
+There are a number of things to consider when adapting an OER.
+For an in-depth guide on adapting OERs, see the Adaptation Guide produced by BCcampus OpenEd:

 Choosing works to adapt

-Before adapting an OER, you will need to make sure all the works you pull information from have a license that allows for remixing.
+Before adapting an OER, you will need to make sure all the works you pull information from have a license that allows for adaptation.

 • For more general information on copyright and licensing, see Copyright advice.